 When do I need to arrive?

-The Negotiation Challenge in 2017 will take place on April 21-22, in Bogota, Colombia, but the first negotiation round will be conducted already on April 7 online on Skype.
-If you are among the invited participants and receive an invitation to join us in Bogota, we advise that you arrive already on Thursday, April 20 or earlier and stay until Sunday, April 23.
+The Negotiation Challenge 2018 will take place on April 5-8, in San Francisco, California, but the first negotiation round will be conducted online prior to the competition on an announced date.
+If you are among the invited participants and receive an invitation to join us in San Francisco, we advise that you arrive already on Wednesday, April 4 or earlier and stay until Sunday, April 8.

 What kind of VISA do I need and how can I get it?